msanvarov/gin-rest-prisma-boilerplate/README.md

 To get started:

 1. Clone this repository.
+2. Open VSCode and download the [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-2. Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
+3. Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
-3. Select the cloned copy of this folder, wait for the container to start.
+4. Select the cloned copy of this folder, wait for the container to start.
-4. Run `make prisma-deploy` or `prisma deploy`.
-5. Wait for prisma to deploy.
+5. Run `make prisma-deploy` or `prisma deploy`.
+Wait for prisma to deploy.
+6. Run `go run main.go`
-6. Start developing!
+7. Start developing!

 ### ⛲ Developing Locally Outside of Docker